 Do you think diamonds are jewels?

-colorAbout the quality of stones
+colorAbout the quality of the stones

-▼ Check out colored stone loose stones
+▼Check out loose colored stones

 1. Vividness